-The Pioneer Success Center (PSC) located on the third floor of the RFK Library, provides an array of services and programs to enhance the academic and overall development of all students while impacting student success, retention, and graduation rates of Glenville State University (GSU).
-These services include targeted Peer Tutoring, Peer Mentoring, Accommodation and Accessibility Services, Veteran Support Services, GSU New Pioneer Orientation, Career Services, as well as the Hidden Promise Scholars Program and more.
+Pioneer Support, located on the third floor of the RFK Library, provides an array of services and programs to enhance the academic and overall development of all students while impacting student success, retention, and graduation rates of Glenville State University (GSU).
+These services include targeted Peer Tutoring, Peer Mentoring, Accommodation and Accessibility Services, GSU 100: The First Year Experience, Career Services, as well as the Hidden Promise Scholars Program and more.

-For more information about the Academic Success Center at Glenville State University, contact 304-462-4118 or email Pioneer.Support@glenville.edu.
+For more information about Pioneer Support at Glenville State University, call (304) 462-4118, text (304) 403-7682, or email Pioneer.Support@glenville.edu.